So, you have a list of promising legal case management software prospects, but you need help narrowing it down.

 - Are there any instances in your current workflow where you have to enter the same information twice?
 Or copy/paste information from one location to another?

-- What types of reports or information would make your job easier?
+- Which types of reports or information would make your job easier?

 - What do you spend most of your time doing?
-What tools might help you get these things done faster?
+Are there tools that might help you get these things done faster?
 Any current practices that could be automated?